NebulousLabs/Sia/Consensus.md

 This document is meant to provide a good high level overview of the Sia cryptosystem, but does not fully explain all of the small details.
 The most accurate explanation of the consensus rules is the consensus package.
-If you are new to Sia and are looking for a complete understanding of how it works, you should start by reading this document, then reading consensus/types.go, then reading consensus/state.go, and finally tracing the logic that starts in AcceptBlock(), found in consensus/blocks.go.

 This document will be more understandable if you have a general understanding of proof of work blockchains, and does not try to build up from first